About Eurocode 6

 Part 2 of Eurocode 6 contains limited information of a very general nature on materials and execution.
 Five new exposure classifications MX1 to MX5 are defined.
 Part 2 is not, however, a replacement for the extensive guidance provided in BS 5628 which forms the basis of PD 6697 which is also published by BSI.

 BS EN 1996-3:2006 Simplified calculation methods for unreinforced masonry structures

 Part 3 deals with simplified calculation methods for unreinforced masonry but it is not anticipated that this will be widely used in the UK where other guidance, for example Approved Document A of the Building Regulations for England and Wales, produces more cost effective outcomes.

-This Published Document is published by BSI and came into effect on 30 November 2010.
+This Published Document is published by BSI and came into effect on 30 November 2010 with a revised version published in 2019.
 It contains non-contradictory complementary information and additional gudance for use in the UK with BS EN 1996-1-1 and BS EN 1996-2.
 It does not specifically cover BS EN 1996-1-2 and BS EN 1996-3 but some of the information it contains may be relevant.